ahawkrpg/foundry_resources/Foundry_learning.md

 # Foundry VTT Player 'Training' 1

 1. Get a drink
-2. Login and look at the learning resources and aims sections, watch the video etc
+2. Login
-3. You can look at the checklist as you go through, after or ignore it
+  - Go to link provided

-## How to login
+  - Stop to appreciate the art; shout if you can't see the hoff with puppies

-1) Go to link provided
+  - Choose your name, password is in discord so I don't save it here
-2) Stop to appreciate the art; if you can't see the hoff with puppies, give me a shout first as I may be playing
+3. Look at the learning resources and aims sections in this guide, watch the video etc
-3) Choose your name, password is in discord so I don't save it here
+4. You can look at the checklist as you go through, after or ignore it completely

 ## Player learning resources